 What to look for in an analytical thinking candidate?

-When assessing the abilities of analytical thinking in candidates you should include analytical thinking interview questions to truly understand your candidates approach and ability to solve your businesses problems logically and responsibly.
+When assessing analytical thinking abilities in candidates, you should include analytical thinking interview questions to truly understand your candidate’s approach and ability to solve your businesses problems logically and responsibly.

 Strong candidates will make you feel confident and trust in their abilities.
 This will especially shine through when candidates are answering their real-life experience behavioural-based questions.